 Want To Start Saving Through TSP?

-Don’t have a lot of extra money?
-You can contribute as little as one percent of your basic pay each pay period.
+Don't have a lot of extra money?
+You can contribute as little as 1% of your basic pay each pay period.
 Even small savings add up over time.
-If you put in only $40 from your pay each month and it earns seven percent, after 20 years your TSP account could total almost $21,000!
+If you put in only $40 from your pay each month and it earns 7%, your TSP account could total almost $21,000 after 20 years.

 The Next Step: Find the Right Veteran Job